-Currently we fund 11 respite nurses and HCAs (Health Care Assistants) in Oxfordshire, to do the equivalent of 7 full time jobs in respite care for our ROSY families.
+Currently we fund 14 staff for ROSY, a mixture of respite nurses, trainees and HCAs (Health Care Assistants) in Oxfordshire, to do the equivalent of 11.5 full time jobs in respite care for our ROSY families.
+61% of their time is for ROSY, their other time is spent focused on the other needs of the children and their families.

 In our opinion, respite nurses are some of the most compassionate and brave people in healthcare.
 Below you can get to know some of our ROSY nurses: